Dishwasher Drain Smells Bad? How to Fix It (2026)

 Wet dog smell.
 A combination of bacteria and standing moisture.
 This often happens when the dishwasher sits unused for several days with the door closed.
 Running a rinse cycle clears it.

-Causes by Smell Type
+Causes by smell type

 Three places harbor mold that the wash cycle never reaches: